How Shilpa Shah is creating a legacy – and a brighter future (Dentistry.co.uk)

 What Next?

-We will liaise with your dentist and discuss your treatment needs before booking a face-to-face consultation and sedation assessment which is based at Victoria Clinic, Manchester City Centre.
+We will liaise with your dentist and discuss your treatment needs before booking a face-to-face consultation and sedation assessment, which is based at Victoria Dental Clinic.

 Due to logistics and safety reasons, we only provide inhalation sedation at Victoria Dental Clinic and it is not offered as a 'mobile' service.